Travel Guide to Hiking the 2-day Inca Trail to Machu Picchu, Peru

 This site sits at 2,170 meters and it was one of the last shelters that the Incas used before reaching Machu Picchu.
 It also operated as a religious and administrative centre.

-The natural scenery along the 2 day Inca Trail including steams
+The natural scenery along the 2 day Inca Trail in Peru including steams, rocks and lush greenery everywhere

 After visiting Chachabamba we began the slow ascent on the Inca Stone steps.
 The trail was steep for the first 2 hours, but it eventually levelled out (for a few brief stretches, anyway).